YiLimath/YiLimath.github.io/_pages/agent-system/router.md

 example construction, proof checking, or exposition.
 The output should state which route was used and what evidence supports it.

+Those are application examples, not elements of the abstract pattern.
+The pattern itself only assumes a request, a routing decision, interchangeable handlers, and a shared result contract.

 ## Forces and failure modes

 Routing reduces prompt complexity and allows specialization, but misclassification